Types of Cactus With Their Pictures and Names – Identification Guide (Indoors and Outdoors)

 Cactus Identification: A Prickly Pear cactus is easy to identify due to its broad, flat pads covered in tufts of long white spines.
 Another trait of Prickly Pear cacti is their fine barbed hairs that can penetrate the skin, causing irritation.

-One type of very tall Arizona cactus is the Saguaro cactus that can grow over 40 ft.
+One type of very tall Arizona cactus is the Saguaro cactus, which can grow over 40 ft.
 (12 m) tall.
-You can identify this desert cactus as it has the classic “cactus” appearance.
-The Saguaro cactus has a tall long central body and “arms” that reach up to the sky.
+However, it is a slow grower and may take more than 100 years to reach its full height.
+You can identify this desert cactus by its classic “cactus” appearance.
+The Saguaro cactus has a tall, long central body and “arms” that reach up to the sky.”

 This type of columnar cactus is a common sight in deserts in Mexico, Arizona, and California.
 Some species of the Saguaro cacti grow arm-like structures, whereas others are just like a tall column.
 The ribs that run up the length of this tall cactus variety have lots of sharp hard spines.